Learn about preventive care and enrichment for cats large and small

 Big Cat Care, presented by Banfield Pet Hospital, offers visitors the opportunity to see firsthand how zoo animal-care experts keep the lions active and engaged, and train them to participate in their own preventive care.
 And because many elements of essential cat care are the same—whether you're caring for a 500-pound African lion or a cuddly 10-pound tabby—keepers also share information on how guests can provide preventive care and enrichment for their domestic cat companions.

 The program is part of a larger partnership between the zoo and Banfield Pet Hospital, which provides opportunities for kids and families to learn about the fundamentals of responsible pet ownership.
 For more cat care tips, download the Cat Enrichment Guide (produced by zoo and Banfield experts in 2016 and recently updated), which offers practical ways to make sure your cat gets enough physical, sensory and food enrichment.

-Big Cat Care runs daily at 11 a.m. from June 9 to September 3 in Predators of the Serengeti.
+Big Cat Care runs every Saturday at 11 a.m. until May 27, 2019, in Predators of the Serengeti.

 About Banfield Pet Hospital: